rapidsai/cugraph/readme_pages/CONTRIBUTING.md

 # Contributing to cuGraph
 cuGraph, for the most part, is an open-source project where we encourage community involvement.
-The cugraph-ops package is the expection being a closed-source package.

 There are multiple ways to be involved and contribute to the cuGraph community, the top paths are listed below: